halfaya/icfp2021/Background.md

 artistic touches in each of the segments, as can easily be appreciated in the final video.

-The lyrics were also written by the actors following the rhythm of the song, and are to represent thoughts going through their heads as they search for the paper.
+The lyrics were written by the actors following the rhythm of the song, and are meant to represent thoughts going through their heads as they search for the paper.
 The Korean percussion can be thought of as the "voice" of ICFP calling each person back to the conference.
 Each individual segment uses a different instrument of the samulnori, while the chorus combines all of them.